Akirato/HGRAM/README.md

 ## Data Processing

-We provide the processed data files for five real-world datasets in this [Drive folder](https://drive.google.com/file/d/1TC06A02wmIQteKzqGSbl_i3VIQzsHVop/view?usp=drivesdk).
+We provide the processed data files for five real-world datasets in this [Dropbox file](https://www.dropbox.com/s/gpe8sij29fp76c7/HGRAM_paper_data.zip?dl=0).

 1\) To create your own dataset, create the following files and organize them as follows: